SaiSathvik6/Customer-Behavior-and-Lifecycle-Analysis-in-EV-Leasing/README.md

 ## 📋 Overview

-This repository contains the solutions to the Data Analyst Intern assignment by **Alt Mobility**, which includes SQL-based analysis and a customer retention visualization.
 The goal is to derive business insights from `customer_orders.csv` and `payments.csv` related to electric vehicle leasing operations.

 ---